jeremykerr/jeremykerr/source/pages/blog/software-is-complicated.rst

 Goals
 -----

+In programming, virtualization is a technique where you simulate a computer within a computer.
+Depending on how you go about virtualization, it can have a number of benefits, from making it easier to repeat something you've done in the past, to running applications that may be insecure within a reasonably secure environment.
+One platform that can be used to virtualize computing environments is called Xen Hypervisor.
+It is extremely popular, and is the same software that Amazon Web Services uses to run EC2 instances.

 1. Install Xen Hypervisor on my PC.
 2. Darn it, I can’t finish #1 without configuring an internet connection on my PC.
 3. Darn it double time, I can’t do step 2 without configuring the firewall on my PC.